MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wlantypes/ne-wlantypes-_dot11_cipher_algorithm.md

     <b>DOT11_CIPHER_ALGO_IHV_END</b>.
 The IHV must assign a unique number in this range to each of its
     proprietary cipher algorithms.

-If the IHV develops its own support for an cipher algorithm supported by the operating system, the IHV
+If the IHV develops its own support for a cipher algorithm supported by the operating system, the IHV
     must also assign a unique number from this range.
 For example, if the IHV develops its own version of TKIP, it must assign a value for this version from
     <b>DOT11_CIPHER_ALGO_IHV_START</b> through